rumelikyan/DSC-Final-Project/README.md

    - The nutrition and tags columns contained strings of list.
 Applying eval removes these strings, and ensures that they are lists as is desired.
 6. Split the nutrition column into 7 other columns (one for each piece of data in the nutrition list)
    - We applied a function that grabbed each unique value in the list, created a new column for each value in the list, and added that value to its corresponding new column.
-8. Converted 'submitted' and 'date' columns
+7. Converted 'submitted' and 'date' columns to correct format
+   - Using pd.to_datetime, we converted these two columns from objects to the correct datetime format of Year-Month-Day, which will allow us to easily perform analysis on dates if needed.

+***Univariate Analysis***

 <iframe